voyagermesh/voyager/docs/user-guide/ingress/tls.md

 ```

 For this Ingress, HAProxy will open up 3 separate ports:

-- port 9898: Passes traffic to pods behind tcp-service:50077.
-Uses no TLS, since `spec.TLS` does not have a matching host.
+- port 443: This is used by `spec.rules[0]`.
+Passes traffic to pods behind test-server:80.
+Uses TLS, since `spec.TLS` has a matching host.

+- port 80: This is used by `spec.rules[1]`.
+Passes traffic to pods behind test-server:80. __Uses no TLS__, even though `spec.TLS` has a matching host.
+This is because `http.noTLS` is set to true for this rule.

 - port 7878: Passes traffic to pods behind tcp-service:50077.
 Uses TLS, since `spec.TLS` has a matching host.